bennvan/dokuwiki-plugin-threejs/README.md

 # threejs plugin for DokuWiki

 Syntax for embedding threejs components.
-Currently only mesh files supported.

 ![Example output](example.png "Example output")

 ## Features

- - Support for displaying mesh file formats (3MF, STL)
+ - Supports formats STL, 3MF, VRML and simple to add more.
- - Flags to set model colour and wireframe
+ - Flags to set model colour and wireframe etc
- - Autoload scene if file size is small (default = 0.5mb), except when on a mobile device.
+ - Auto-load scene if file size is small (default = 0.5mb), except when on a mobile device.
+ - Auto-fit model to view on load, and adjust lighting and shadowing accordingly.
- - Integrated with dokuwiki move plugin to re-write links accordingly
+ - Integrated with dokuwiki move plugin to re-write links.
  - Works with other plugins such as latexcaption

 ## Syntax